SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 If you don't plan to use SlimeVR with SteamVR, this section can be skipped.

-### 1. Download
+### 1. Download the SlimeVR drivers for OpenVR

 [The latest OpenVR plugin can be downloaded here](https://github.com/SlimeVR/SlimeVR-OpenVR-Driver/releases/latest/download/slimevr-openvr-driver-x64-linux.zip), or obtained by downloading `slimevr-openvr-driver-x64-linux.zip` from [the latest SlimeVR-OpenVR-Driver release](https://github.com/SlimeVR/SlimeVR-OpenVR-Driver/releases/).

+Note: This is NOT the desktop application.

 ### 2. Identify target directory

-You'll then need to identify the root directory of the Steam installation on your system.
+You'll then need to identify the root directory of the Steam (not SteamVR) installation on your system.
 In most cases, it should be located at `~/.steam/steam/`.

 From here, you'll need to navigate to `steamapps/common/SteamVR/drivers/`.
 For most common cases, this will result in a final path of `~/.steam/steam/steamapps/common/SteamVR/drivers/`.